Famous alto singers ( Top 12 )

 11. Patsy Cline ( Contralto 3 octaves D3-B5 )

 Patsy Cline was born in 1932 in the USA, her real name was Virginia Patterson Hensley.
 She became famous during the early 1960s singing country music at different festivals.
 Most people consider Patsy Cline to be one of the most iconic contralto singers in the world.
 During her singing career, she has managed to combine country music with pop music, her vocal range was around 3 octaves.
-Patsy Cline has died tragically in an airplane crash in 1963, while her career was fairly short she has influenced a lot of young contralto singers.
+Patsy Cline died tragically in an airplane crash in 1963, while her career was fairly short she influenced a lot of young contralto singers.

 12. Tracy Chapman ( Contralto 3 Octaves E3 – A5 )

 Born in the USA, in 194 Tracy Chapman is a well-known alto singer and composer.
 Her voice is truly unique as it is even deeper than the voice of most alto singers.
 Some people could get confused by her gender due to her deep voice, after hearing her sing often people would think it is a man singing.
-Tracy Chapman during her career managed to get 6 Grammy nominations, including one for the Album of the year.
+Tracy Chapman during her career managed to get 6 Grammy nominations, including one for the Album of the Year.